-The actuarial assumptions used in the June 30, 2017 valuation were based on the results of an actuarial experience study for the pension systems, which covered the five-year period ended June 30, 2014.
+The actuarial assumptions used in the June 30, 2018 valuation were based on the results of an actuarial experience study for the pension systems, which covered the five-year period ended June 30, 2014 and adopted by the pension Board on December 17, 2015.
+The next experience study for TRS will be for the period ended June 30, 2018.